ing-bank/vscode-psl/README.md

 In the case of `Table Get from Host`, the TBL and COL files will all be retrieved and placed in the `dataqwik/table/{table_name}/` directory.
 To get an individual TBL or COL file, use the regular `Get Element from Host` command.

 These two commands behave differently when they are used in the Explorer sidebar, specifically on a directory.
-In this case, both `Get` commands will place the new element(s) inside the targeted directory.
+In this case, both "Get" commands will place the new element(s) inside the targeted directory.

 ### Acting on Tables